 Definitions

-- n.
-In ancient Rome, a magistrate whose duty was originally the superintendence of public buildings and lands, out of which grew a large number of functions of administration and police.
-Among other duties, that of promoting the public games was incumbent on the ediles, and cost them large sums of money.
-Later, under the empire, their functions were distributed among special officials, and their importance dwindled.
+- noun In ancient Rome, a magistrate whose duty was originally the superintendence of public buildings and lands, out of which grew a large number of functions of administration and police.

 Examples